Squads-Protocol/squads-mpl/programs/squads-mpl/README.md

 There is an additional instruction if the multisig wishes to increment the authority_index saved in the Ms account, to make it easier to derive authority PDAs for a user interface. the authority_index in the Ms account is optionally used as a way to derive authorities that may have been used, but it has no affect on how the multisig operates - it's strictly for convenience.

-### Execute a MsTransaction
-In order to execute a MsTransaction, in addition to the accounts specified in the IDL, the user/key invoking the execute must also pass in a list of accounts that reference the MsInstructions in this format (example for 2 instructions):

-First MsInstruction (`instruction_index of 1`)
-* The PDA of the MsInstruction
-* The program_id that will be invoked by the MsInstruction
-* A list of all other accounts referenced by the attached MsInstruction

-Second MsInstruction (`instruction_index of 2`)
-* The PDA of the MsInstruction
-* The program_id that will be invoked by the MsInstruction
-* A list of all other accounts referenced by the attached MsInstruction

-The accounts needed for execution can be derived by the MsTransaction account itself, as the MsTransaction account contains an instruction_index, which when attaching an MsInstruction needs to be incremented sequentially.
-To execute, first you can fetch the MsTransaction account, and then derive all MsInstruction accounts by working backwards from the instruction_index in the MsTransaction and derive the MsInstruction PDAs, fetch the MsInstruction accounts, and then format the ExecuteInstruction for the multisig as explained above.
-See how this can be accomplished you can [take a look here at one of the test helper functions](https://github.com/squads-dapp/squads-mpl/blob/main/helpers/transactions.ts#L29).
-The accounts sent to the ExecuteTransaction instruction should follow a unique array index pattern, where the array has a total number of items that map to the list of expected accounts, with each item representing the index of the account to use from the `remaining_accounts` field in the Context.

 ## Create a Multisig
 To create a multisig with the Squads MPL, invoke the `create` [instruction](https://github.com/Squads-Protocol/squads-mpl/blob/main/programs/squads-mpl/src/lib.rs#L22).
 Specify the threshold of the multisig, a preferably random key to seed the multisig address, and the keys that will be required to sign off on any transactions.